maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide45.png)

+Let's try testing and creating a mindmap while we are testing.
+Document all functions we have found, all data we have tried, and all bugs we have found.
+How does your map look?

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide46.png)

+At this point, your mindmap should look like early example on the course we shared after first impression.
+You may already know more than what the early mindmap entailed.
+Everything you know is not documented, but your documentation could help you rediscover things effectively later and show what your thoughts were while testing.

+Mindmap is *documentation in the moment*.
+You choose what keywords are useful for recalling your learning, and structure them as you go about testing an application.

+When you learn, you *restructure the map as you learn*.
+Sometimes we see people make major changes on their maps as they understand connections of features of an application, and that is where mindmaps are on their best.
+They encourage that change through drag and drop of branches to their proper relational places.

+Saving the mindmap in a common structure and place can work as *documentation for the future*.
+It does not have everything, but it has things you have considered relevant to write down.

+*General purpose mindmaps* include ideas and heuristics you could use for multiple similar applications.
+Try searching online for web application testing mindmaps, and you find many examples.
+If those help you, color coding coverage of ideas may be sufficient for you.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide47.png)

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide48.png)